mboysan/consensus/README.md

 The project is deployed to a [separate repository](https://github.com/mboysan/mvn-repo) as a library which can be used as a maven dependency in your own projects.
-Just add the necessary `<repository>` portion in your pom.xml as described in that page and in dependencies add:
+Just add the necessary `<repository>` portion in your pom.xml as described in that page, and in dependencies add:
 ```
 <dependency>
     <groupId>com.mboysan.consensus</groupId>